Wine Industry in Hong Kong

 Performance of Hong Kong's Wine Trade

 Since the weather in Hong Kong is not suitable for growing grapes, there is only very little wine production in Hong Kong, and therefore insignificant domestic exports.
 Virtually all exports are re-exports of imported wines with Asia being the major market.
-Chinese mainland and Macau, taking up 95% of the total in 2016, are the major wine exporting destinations of Hong Kong.
-In 2016, total exports of wine saw strong growth of 9.2%, though at a much slower rate compared with the growth of 92.8% in 2015 and 52.1% in 2014.
+Chinese mainland and Macau, taking up more than 91% of the total in the first half of 2017, are the major wine exporting destinations of Hong Kong.
+In January-June 2017, total exports of wine saw a sharp decline of 24%, after a 9% growth last year.

 On the other hand, Hong Kong’s wine imports have expanded fast since the elimination of import duties in February 2008.
-In 2016, imports of wine amounted to HK$12 billion, more than seven times of the value of HK$1.6 billion in 2007.
+In January-June 2017, imports of wine amounted to HK$5.7 billion, more than three times of the value of HK$1.6 billion in 2007.
 Most of the imported wines originated from European countries such as France and the United Kingdom, but there has also been a significant share coming from Australia in recent years.
-In 2016, the value of wine imports increased 11.9%, led by those originated from Australia (+39.5%) and France (+12.8%).
+In the first half of 2017, the value of wine imports decreased by 9%, led by those originated from France (-13%) and the United Kingdom (-11%).

-In volume terms, Hong Kong imported 62.9 million litres of wine in 2016, little changed from the previous year.
-About 43% of the imported wines were re-exported in 2016.
+In volume terms, Hong Kong imported 30.3 million litres of wine in the first half of 2017, with about 43% of these imported wines being re-exported.
 The rest – about 57% – of wine imports were brought away from Hong Kong by individuals or retained in Hong Kong, for storage or immediate consumption.

 To facilitate Hong Kong as a trading and distribution hub for the region, the Hong Kong government has signed co-operation agreements with Australia, Chile, France (and its Bordeaux and Burgundy regions), Germany, Hungary, Italy, New Zealand, Portugal, Romania, Spain and the United States (and its Oregon and Washington states) to strengthen promotional activities in areas including wine-related trade, investment and tourism.
 Various wine promotional activities, including seminars, wine tastings, receptions and food pairings, also take place in Hong Kong.
 In particular, trade fairs in Hong Kong provide good business matching opportunities, support new wines and labels launches, and facilitate market testing on Asian Palette.
 Below is a list of selected trade fairs in the industry.